 Clean Energy Future

-The centerpiece of PSE&G’s historic Clean Energy Future program has been approved by New Jersey Regulators, clearing the way for critical investments in advanced technology designed to address the global problem of climate change, lower energy bills and enhance economic opportunities across the state, especially in urban centers.
+PSE&G has gained approval, from New Jersey regulators, of two key aspects of its historic Clean Energy Future program.
+The approvals of PSE&G energy efficiency and Energy Cloud initiatives clear the way for critical investments in advanced technology designed to address the global problem of climate change, lower energy bills and enhance economic opportunities across the state, especially in urban centers.

 Under the energy efficiency initiative approved by the New Jersey Board of Public Utilities (NJBPU), PSE&G will invest $1 billion to help customers cut household energy use, leading to meaningful improvements in air quality and public health and reductions in the state’s carbon footprint.

 The Energy Cloud program will provide, a real-time digital communication network linking PSE&G with more than 2 million electric customers.
 The utility will invest approximately $700 million to provide every customer with smart meters, for the Energy Cloud technology, which is expected to usher in a more dynamic and resilient utility system.